Moths of North Carolina

 Habitats: Wagner et al. (2011) list dry woods, barrens, prairies, and dry fields as habitats used by this species.
 Most of our records in the Coastal Plain match that description, coming from dune grasslands, savannas, flatwoods, and sand ridges.
 In the Mountains, however, our records come from alluvial forests, coves, and high elevation hardwood forests.
 Piedmont records are sparse but come from lakeshores and mesic slopes.

 Larval Host Plants: Larvae feed on a wide range of hardwoods, shrubs, and vines.
-Wagner (2005) lists birch, blackberry, cherry, oak, and rose.
-Forbes (1954) also lists alder, and Covell (1984) adds willow.
-More research is needed to determine which species are utilized in North Carolina. - View
+Wagner et al. (2011) specifically list alder (Alnus), birch (Betula), cherry (Prunus), oak (Quercus), rose (Rosa), blackberry (Rubus), and willow (Salix).
+In North Carolina, we have a feeding record for firethorn (Pyracantha), but more research is needed to determine which host species are utilized in our state. - View

 Wikipedia